 Cover Level

 Basic one-way policies cover medical emergencies and limited luggage.
 Comprehensive options add higher limits, trip disruption, and broader cover.
-For a one-way trip with no safety net of returning to NZ's healthcare, comprehensive cover is worth considering.
+For a one-way trip where you are leaving Australia's Medicare safety net behind, comprehensive cover is worth serious consideration.

 🏔️

 If you plan to work overseas or participate in adventure activities, check whether your policy covers these.
-Working holiday activities, volunteer work, and adventure sports may need an add-on or higher-tier policy.
+Employment activities, volunteer work, and adventure sports may need an add-on or higher-tier policy.

-From the classic OE to permanent emigration and digital nomad lifestyles - here are common one-way travel patterns.
+From permanent emigration to long-term relocation and digital nomad lifestyles - here are common one-way travel patterns for Australians.

-• The RHCA provides some healthcare access, but Medicare eligibility has restrictions for NZ citizens
+• The RHCA provides some healthcare access, but full NZ public healthcare eligibility depends on residency status

-• Travel insurance bridges the gap until you establish local healthcare arrangements
+• Travel insurance covers the initial settling-in period before local healthcare arrangements are established

 • Consider whether you need cover for the transit period only or an extended settling-in period